 Our building has been part of Westhampton Beach for over three generations.
-In June of 1932, then Governor Alfred E. Smith was on hand for the opening of Prudential’s Westhampton Theatre as a movie theater.
+In June of 1933, former Governor Alfred E. Smith was on hand for the opening of Prudential’s Westhampton Theatre as a movie theater.
 The building was later purchased by United Artists and was changed to a single-theater movie house.
 However, by the mid-1990’s, it was determined that the theater was “not financially viable.”
 The United Artist Theatre was set to be demolished.

 From Dream to Curtain Raising